 Watching Star Wars again, it's remarkable to see just how timeless the film is.
-It's a film that's very hard to date, with only a couple of supporting actors with slightly bushy sideburns give away that it was made in the 1970s.
+It's a film that's very hard to date, with only a couple of supporting actors with slightly bushy sideburns giving away that it was made in the 1970s.
 A futuristic setting is not necessarily a guard against looking dated.
 Star Trek, for example, looks like a TV series from the 1960s, not just because of its technical and budgetary limitations, but because of its aesthetic choices.
 And it's the aesthetics of Star Wars – its music, settings and costumes - that have helped to give it that timeless quality.